johnnysand7/steam-study/README.md

   trying to connect users (rather than recommend games),
   this felt appropriate.
 * Very sparse profile summaries and information
+* Current model only works for the 150k people already collected.
+* Current genres pulled from the store are pretty vague.
+I
+would like to try some text processing on the community
+given tags, factoring in the order of the tag.

 ## Further Ideas
 * Tracking game genres over time